Data Disclosure

 Annual de-risking reports from banks to regulators, with sectoral/demographic data

-De-risking in Canada often takes place with little public visibility — yet its consequences are far-reaching.
-Though intended as a neutral risk management tool, it has disproportionately affected Muslim-led and humanitarian charities, racialized individuals, and organizations working in or linked to regions deemed “high-risk.”
+De-banking in Canada often takes place with little public visibility — yet its consequences are far-reaching.
+Though intended as a risk management tool, it has disproportionately affected Muslim-led and humanitarian charities, racialized individuals, and organizations working in or linked to regions deemed “high-risk.”
 These outcomes are not random.
 They reflect broader systemic patterns in how financial risk is assessed and managed — patterns that deserve closer scrutiny.

-No public reporting exists on how many accounts are closed each year for “compliance risk.”
+For example, no public reporting exists on how many accounts are closed each year for “compliance risk.”

-No demographic breakdowns are published by regulators like the FCAC or OSFI.
+For example, no demographic breakdowns are published by regulators like the FCAC or OSFI.

-No explanations are required from banks—even when entire communities are affected.
+For example, no explanations are required from banks—even when entire communities are affected.

 Without data, there’s no accountability.
 Charities can’t correct false assumptions, negotiate safeguards, or even defend their record — because they’re not told what triggered the closure.